pyro000/RMod/README.md

-# ExampleMod
+# RUBENMOD
-An example of a simple mod for Mindustry.
+A mod that adds a lot of materials and builds.

 ## Importing

-Simply download this repository as a zip, then import it through the `Mods` dialog in Mindustry.
+Simply download in reseases, the soucecode as a zip, then import it through the `Mods` dialog in Mindustry.
 Or, unzip this repo inside Mindustry's `mods/` folder.

 ## Contributing

-Feel free to submit more example content to this repository.
-For example sprites, I recommend re-coloring existing blocks and using the existing Mindustry palette.
+Feel free to write in the discord official mindsutry server, "#español" channel your ideas.